Field Guide

 Paulo Kivuyo

-Born and raised in northern Tanzania, where daily animal activity was the norm, Paula Kivuyo grew up accustomed to the wildlife that would frequent his family farm.
-While the vervet monkeys and baboons were regular visitors, it was the birds that captured Paulo’s heart.
-Watching them eat the sunflower crops, he was amazed at their skill and grace and, wanting to learn more about their behaviour, he began to record every single bird he saw (he’s sighted 730 species of birds so far - about 64% of the species found in Tanzania).
+Born and raised in northern Tanzania, Paulo Kivuyo grew up surrounded by the wildlife that regularly visited his family’s farm.
+While vervet monkeys and baboons were frequent guests, it was the birds that truly captured his heart.
+Watching them feed on sunflower crops, he became fascinated by their color, behavior and remarkable adaptability.
+Determined to learn more, he began carefully recording every bird he encountered and has now sighted 832 species, representing approximately 73% of Tanzania’s recorded birdlife.

 Stories by Paulo Kivuyo